DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 \[00:09:39\] **Nathan Wrigley:** we’ll, see how, this website progresses, but I think the intention really is that what we’re talking about in each episode may very well get reflected almost immediately onto the website.

 So I can’t say what that’ll be because we haven’t planned that far into the future.
 But let’s say that we talk about particular thing.
-The intention is that thing will get displayed on the website soon after the podcast episode is released.
+The intention is that thing will get displayed on the website soon after the chat episode is released.
 It may well be that we put show notes or things on that website as well, and who knows, we may have some sort of way back machine type.

 Feature where you can look at screenshots of how it was in the past.
 And if you go to screenshot one, I guess you’ll be looking at what we’ve got today, which is really what we’re looking at today, is a website which you could have built in 1998.
 It’s images and text and it’s, really bare